Deep linking in Android and iOS applications

 This type of link has the same functionality as the deferred deep links, but also other advantages.
 This type of link stores information about where the user wants to go, where he clicked, who shared the link and other information.

 Contextual deep links add very relevant information for both developers and users.
 This information will allow mobile app developers to add customized content like welcome or referral pages.
 Undoubtedly, very useful to improve the user experience.

 With the arrival of iOS 9.0, Apple launched the so-called universal links.
 This solution sought to solve the lack of functionality of URI (Uniform Resource Identifier) schemes for deep links in apps.

 In this case, universal links are standard web links that point to both the web and a part of the content within the app.
 When you open an iOS link, look for the app if you have it installed.
 If so, the content opens inside the app.
 If we don’t have it, it will open the web version of the content through Safari.

-Furthermore, it’s interesting to add that according to a study from Branch.io, universal links can help to increase a conversion up to 40%.
+Furthermore, it’s interesting to add that according to a study from Branch.io, universal links can help to increase the conversion up to 40%.

 Deep Linking in Android: App Links

 Google App Links is the Android equivalent of iOS universal links.
 In fact, they work very similarly: They are standard web links that point to a website and a piece of content within the app.
 It also results in a better user experience.
 However, they are having a very slow adoption because not all Android versions support it.

 Facebook created the App Links in 2014 as a standard to solve the limitations of deep link URI schemes.
 These app links have two essential components:

 - Meta tags that are added to the destination website in the form of a link “http://”.
 These tags specify the URI of the content within the native application.
 As well as indicating the behaviour in case the app is not installed.